Bump (British TV series): Series 1 (1990)

 All thirteen of the first series' episodes were initially shown on BBC One as part of the Children's BBC strand on Fridays at 3:50 pm.

 Series 2 (1994)

 All thirteen of the second series' episodes were initially screened on BBC One, again as part of the Children's BBC strand, on Mondays at 3:45 pm, and although they were produced in 1993, they were not broadcast until 10 January 1994.
 The sixteenth episode was also renamed to just "Aunty Doreen's Surprise" when shown in the United States, while the twenty-fifth one was renamed to "Bump and the Builder".

 Christmas special (1994)

 The twenty-seventh episode was initially shown on BBC One, once again as part of the Children's BBC strand, on Boxing Day 1994 at 7:55 am.

-Broadcast history

-United Kingdom: After the series finished its original run on BBC One, it was later repeated on BBC Two, The Children's Channel, Nickelodeon (alongside that network's own cartoons from that time period, Doug, The Ren & Stimpy Show, Rugrats, Rocko's Modern Life and Aaahh!!!
-Real Monsters) and CBeebies.

-Australia: When the series was exported to Australia, it was shown on ABC, Nickelodeon (alongside their cartoons) and Nick Jr.

-South Africa: When the series was exported to South Africa, it was broadcast on SABC2 and e.tv over there.

-Singapore: When the series was exported to Singapore, it was screened on Mediacorp Channel 5 in that country.

-New Zealand: When the series was exported to New Zealand, it was transmitted on TVNZ Kidzone for that country.

-Republic of Ireland: When the series was exported to the Irish Republic, it was seen on RTÉ2 in that country.

-Canada: When the series was exported to Canada, it was screened on both YTV and YTV Jr. in all provinces, as well as airing on Knowledge Network in British Columbia.

-Germany: When the series was exported to Germany, it was seen on the military television network BFBS (and SSVC Television, which was the name the aforementioned BFBS network was known by between 1985 and 1997).

-India: When the series was exported to India, it was screened on Discovery Kids there.